-Itinerary (14 days/13 nights) Day 1.
-Arrival in Ahmedabad and travel to Little Rann of Kutch via Nalsarovar You will arrive in Ahmedabad early in the morning (either from our northern India tour or on an international flight).
-We will then make our way southwest of Ahmedabad to the Nalsarovar area, where some big shorebird targets could fall, namely the Critically Endangered (IUCN) Sociable Lapwing and Indian Courser (Cream-colored Courser can also occasionally be found overwintering here), stunningly beautiful birds and quite rightly popular for visiting birders.
+Days 11 - 12.
+Little Rann of Kutch We will have two full days to explore this exciting area that is not only great for birds but also excellent for mammals (our main mammalian target here is Asiatic Wild Ass).
+We will visit the Nalsarovar area, where some big shorebird targets could fall, namely the Critically Endangered (IUCN) Sociable Lapwing and Indian Courser (Cream-colored Courser can also occasionally be found overwintering here), stunningly beautiful birds and quite rightly popular for visiting birders.

 Finding Sociable Lapwing overwintering in India is a real treat.
-If the water levels are suitable in the Nalsarovar area we may also find Painted Stork, Red-naped Ibis, Ruddy-breasted Crake (scarce in this part of Asia), Spotted Crake, Baillon's Crake, Pheasant-tailed Jacana, Knob-billed Duck, Asian Openbill, Asian Woolly-necked Stork, Sarus Crane, and Yellow Bittern.
+If the water levels are suitable in the Nalsarovar area we may also find Painted Stork, Rednaped Ibis, Ruddy-breasted Crake (scarce in this part of Asia), Spotted Crake, Baillon's Crake, Pheasant-tailed Jacana, Knob-billed Duck, Asian Openbill, Woolly-necked Stork, Sarus Crane, and Yellow Bittern.
 Red-necked Falcons often nest in this area, and we will be sure to keep our eyes peeled for them.
 Other large shallow-edged waterbodies in the area may support the simply gorgeous and elegant Demoiselle Crane, along with Common Crane, Black Stork, White Stork, Black-necked Stork, Greater Flamingo, Lesser Flamingo, Eurasian Spoonbill, Spot-billed Pelican, Great White Pelican, Dalmatian Pelican, Eurasian Wigeon, and White-tailed Lapwing, and deeper waterbodies may support Cotton Pygmy Goose, Greylag Goose, Common Pochard, and Ferruginous Duck.
 Here too we may find Pallid Harrier and Montagu's Harriers hunting the lake shores and adjacent agricultural land, where we may also spot Isabelline (Daurian) Shrike, Common Quail, and Bluethroat.
 We will also come back to the lake shore one night to look for the rather compact-looking Sykes's Nightjar as well as Indian Nightjar and interesting mammals.